000336/SMS/README.md

    Or even use ssend with $NAME, $MESSAGE.

 # PROBLEMS:
-   OBLIGATION TO ADD " " TO MESSAGE
+   OBLIGATION TO ADD " " TO MESSAGE  <br>
    CANNOT INPUT ' IN A MESSAGE